USRSE/usrse.github.io/_posts/2024-01-31-black-history-month.md

 lead the US-RSE's participation in celebrating [Black History Month](https://www.blackhistorymonth.gov/).

-Throughout the month US-RSE members will be sharing stories that recognize and celebrate inspirational African Americans who have been involved in computing, science, engineering, and/or math, and have inspired our members through their accomplishments in their careers and their personal stories.
+Throughout the month, US-RSE members will be sharing stories that recognize and celebrate inspirational African Americans who have been involved in computing, science, engineering, and/or math, and have inspired our members through their accomplishments in their careers and their personal stories.
 We'll be